vmware-samples/vmware-blockchain-samples/vmbc-ethereum/sample-dapps/nft-platform/README.md

 vim vmware-blockchain-samples/vmbc-ethereum/sample-dapps/nft-platform/source/artemis/hardhat.config.js
 # Edit the accounts section of the network to the private key of your non-default admin account

-# Run the DApp
+# Run the dApp
 npm run start
 ```

-The DApp website will be available on `http://localhost:4200`
+The dApp website will be available on `http://localhost:4200`

 ### Helm Based

 Follow the instructions in [helm-chart/README](./helm-chart/README.md)

-## Using DApp
+## Using dApp
 On the top right corner of the screen you would see Contract with Address.
 This is the Smart Contract address of this NFT Platform.
-### Navigating DApp
+### Navigating dApp
-Regarding various Tabs in DApp,
+Regarding various Tabs in dApp,
 - `All NFTs`: shows all the NFTs minted on the NFT Platform
 - `Owned NFTs`: showes NFTs owned by you
 - `Minted by You`: shows NFTs minted by you